geoyee/tiles-to-tiff/README.md

 ## Update:

-Fix it as a function, and try to transplant it to our QGIS plugin [buildseg v0.3](https://github.com/deepbands/buildseg).
+Fix it as a function, and try to transplant it to our QGIS plugin [buildseg](https://github.com/deepbands/buildseg).